 - The memory tax on TApps is the source of revenue for the state maintainer node owners.
 The amount they receive is net of the amount they owe for the self-estimate tax, also known as a Harberger Tax.

 - For the Harberger Tax that’s paid by the state maintainer node owners, part of this is used to pay for the remote attestation rewards for the CML node operators.
-The rest of the Harberger Tax is funneled into the global token bonding curve which is the investment token for the state maintainer nodes.
+The rest of the Harberger Tax is paid out as a global dividend to TEA token holders.

 - There’s a grace period at the beginning of every 300 blocks that lasts for 30 blocks.
 During this period, no bids will be accepted on the seat licenses: buying & selling seats, as well as updating the self-assessed price aren’t allowed during the grace period.
 Any transactions during the previous 300-block period will actually be executed during this grace period.